plokm5151/Tracecraft/docs/architecture.md

 ## Project Vision

 TraceCraft aims to be an extensible, high-performance static analysis tool for Rust, focusing on large-scale multi-crate workspaces.
-It provides comprehensive call graphs, module dependency maps, full AST traversal, and flexible output (DOT, JSON, text, etc.), all optimized for local/offline analysis.
+It provides comprehensive call graphs, module dependency maps and full AST traversal.
+The current implementation exports results only in DOT format, with additional formats (JSON, plain text, etc.) planned for future releases.

 ## High-Level Architecture